hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 - Liberals had fewer friends who shared news from the other side;

-- Controlling for the position of the news feed, it seemed conservatives were more likely to click on cross-cutting content, i.e., news that came from the other side; This result suprised me.
+- Controlling for the position of the news feed, it seemed conservatives were more likely to click on cross-cutting content, i.e., news that came from the other side; This result surprised me.

 2. Del Vicario et al. (2016).
 The spreading of misinformation online. *Proceedings of the National Academy of Sciences, 113*(3), 554-559.